deadbytez/CutEdge/README.md

 ## Supported Windows editions
 Windows 10 Enterprise or greater

 Pro or Home editions were not tested by me.
-Feedback will be apprecieated.
+Feedback will be appreciated.

 ## Important notes
 1. Without MDM FakeEnrollment, most Edge policy changes will NOT apply.